google-github-actions/run-vertexai-notebook/README.md

 -   `kernel` - (Optional) Kernel to use as the environment for the notebook when it executes.
 Defaults to `python3`.

+-   `vertex_container_name` - (Optional) The base container to use for the notebook execution job.
+Defaults to `gcr.io/deeplearning-platform-release/base-cu110:latest`

 [bucket]: https://cloud.google.com/storage/docs/creating-buckets
 [auth]: https://github.com/google-github-actions/auth
 [sdk]: https://cloud.google.com/sdk